 2nd Semester Project

-oXYchrome is a multidimensional standalone touch surface made to work with Eurorack modular synthesizers.
+oXYchrome by eleMENTAL devices is a multidimensional standalone touch surface made to work with Eurorack modular synthesizers.

 The focus of oXYchrome lies on an intuitive design that’s ready for you to take on stage and perform with.
-It will give you a completely new yet intuitive way to interact with your modular.
-The controller features two square, X-Y-Pad style main sensors, as well as an additional ring sensor used to scale the output voltages internally.
+It will give you a completely new, yet intuitive way to interact with your modular.
+The controller features two square, X-Y-Pad style main sensors, as well as an additional ring sensor.

 Summer School 2021

 During the Creative Media Summer School at FH St. Pölten in late June 2021, I took part in the „Arduino Interactive“ Workshop, where I built a sensor controlled, long-exposure remote for my digital camera.
 In this week long „Hackathon“ five other students as well as myself – all under the supervision of Prof. Christian Munk – created unique ways of controlling our cameras with the help of the Arduino platform and a kit of other parts including buttons, sensors & LEDs.

 After the initial online opening ceremony, our workshop kicked off with Christian Munk giving us a quick overview over all the pieces that will go into making our camera remote.
 The brain behind the operation is an Arduino Uno micro-controller.
 Prof. Munk had designed and ordered PCBs that fit right on top of the Ardunio, creating a so called „shield“ expansion board, to which you can connect sensors and other components to.